London Youth Choir Big Bursary Challenge

 What success will look like

-Increasing the number of members joining our Junior Choirs from these 6 primary schools at the end of their apprenticeship
+Increasing the number of members joining our Junior Choirs from those primary schools at the end of their apprenticeship

 As a direct result of this project, the LYC will actively be welcoming youngsters from deprived families into its Junior Choirs.
 LYC will also be building up valuable partnerships with boroughs, and primary schools, helping local areas to improve the quality of choral singing within schools and providing pathways for other children to sing in local choirs.
 Evaluation will take the form of a series of questionnaires and meetings throughout the project with the children and their schools.